okeshawarz/prospectus/draft5.md

 some of which fell under rent control and some of which did not, this approach can be considered as a type of generalized case study approach (following @dube2010) evaluating the impacts of rent controls in each metropolitan area.

-To answer Question A, I want to estimate equations of the general form

 $$ y_{ijy} =  \delta_{jy} + \alpha_{jy} + \beta_t T_{ijy} + \epsilon_{iy}, $$

-for the metropolitan-level DD specification where, for zone $j$ in metropolitan area $i$, and year $y$, $y_{iy}$ is a vector of the outcome variables [total housing stock, total rental units, median rent, length of rental tenure], $\alpha$ is zone fixed effects, $\delta$ is housing unit fixed effects, and $\epsilon$ is year fixed effects.
-T_{ijy} is a dummy variable that takes the value 1 if the zone was subject to rent control during year *y* and 0 otherwise.
+for the metropolitan-level DD specification where, for zone $j$ in metropolitan area $i$, and year $y$, $y_{iy}$ is a vector of the outcome variables [total housing stock, total rental units, median rent, length of rental tenure], $\alpha$ is metropolitan-area fixed effects, $\delta$ is housing unit fixed effects, and $\epsilon$ is year fixed effects.
+T_{ijy} is a dummy variable that takes the value 1 if the zone was subject to rent control during year *y* and 0 otherwise.The null hypothesis is that the presence of rent controls do not have a significantly different effect on the outcome variables in $y_{ijy} in the treatment group vs. the control group.
+The alternative hypothesis is that

 \newpage